Clean Eating Skillet Meatloaf Recipe

 Clean Eating Skillet Meatloaf shown uncut in the skillet it was cooked in.

 I should mention that you will need to have a cast iron pan to do this.
-If you don’t have one, you can simply use a loaf pan like you would with regular meat loaf.
+If you don’t have one, you can simply use a loaf pan like you would with a regular meatloaf.
 Just be aware that it’s really meant to be on the smaller side, so if you put it into a normal loaf pan, it’ll be a bit on the flat side.
 But it’ll still be delicious!

 Copyright Information For The Gracious Pantry